 The urgency of climate change is recognized in the UN Sustainable Development Goals (SDGs) – SDG 13 calls for “urgent action to combat climate change and its impacts.”
 Mars supports the SDGs and recognizes the need for engaging others to collectively play our part in addressing climate change, as no single company can make meaningful progress alone.

-Mars’ full value chain GHG emissions in 2015 were estimated at 26.2 million tonnes of carbon dioxide equivalent (MtCO2e) – approximately equivalent to the emissions of Panama (WRI, 2017).
-While energy use is a significant driver of our operational emissions, agriculture and land use change emissions make up the lion’s share – approximately 75% – of our full value chain emissions (figure 1).
+Mars’ full value chain GHG emissions in 2015 were estimated at 33 million tonnes of carbon dioxide equivalent (MtCO2e) – larger than the GHG footprints of some countries.
+While energy use is a significant driver of our operational emissions, agriculture and land use change emissions make up the lion’s share – approximately 80% – of our full value chain emissions (figure 1).
 With that in mind, we are focusing our climate change actions in the areas of our business that involve producing and purchasing agricultural raw materials.
-Ultimately, by doing everything we can to reduce our GHG footprint consistent with the global 2°C goal, we aim to achieve real, positive impacts on our business, people, and the planet.
+Ultimately, by doing everything we can to reduce our GHG footprint consistent with the global goal, we aim to achieve real, positive impacts on our business, people, and the planet.